ThePrimeagen/fem-htmx/lessons/03-htmx-patterns/A-patterns.md

 Lets say we created a contacts page and we wanted to allow deleting from the contacts page.
 What should happen?

-* we should show the spinner, hx-indicator (covered)
-* probably disable the button on click
-* navigate back to the contacts page after done deleting

 <br/>
 <br/>